My Rental Car Has Broken Down – What Next?

 Contact the Rent A Car

-While the chances of this happening in Dubai is small, it can still happen.
-If you notice damage on your rental car's windshield due to a chipped stone, pull over and evaluate whether the damage is too much that you can’t drive anymore.
-As mentioned with the other problems, contact your rental provider immediately as and when it happens.
+While the chances of this occurring in Dubai are slim, it is nonetheless possible.
+If a chipped stone causes damage to your rental car's windshield, pull over and assess whether the damage is severe enough that you can no longer drive.
+As with the other issues, contact your rental company as soon as possible if this occurs.